b-1129/Nutritionist-Generative-AI-Doctor/README.md

 - Run App: streamlit run health.py

 - Access the application: (It will redirect automatically.)
-Open your browser and navigate to http://localhost:8000.

 # License
 This project is licensed under the MIT License - see the LICENSE file for more details.